-Drama Is Here: All Of The Stop Storylines And Scandals From The Upcoming Season Of #LHHATL
+Drama Is Here: All Of The Top Storylines And Scandals From The Upcoming Season Of #LHHATL

 All The Storylines From Love & Hip-Hop: Atlanta's Upcoming Season

-Drama Is Here: All Of The Stop Storylines And Scandals From The Upcoming Season Of #LHHATL
+Drama Is Here: All Of The Top Storylines And Scandals From The Upcoming Season Of #LHHATL

 On Tuesday, VH1 dropped the long preview for the next season of Love & Hip-Hop: Atlanta.
 That’s because Mona Scott does not stop and she keeps a Love & Hip-Hop on TV at all times of the year.
 There’s pretty much non-stop filming and airing of shows.
 Fatigue has yet to set in as people tune in like fanatics.

-When we last saw our stars they were: in the middle of marriage strife, dealing with cheating scandals, courtroom drama, secret marriages and pending divorces.
-Now we get to get caught up on what’s happening in the lives of Rasheeda, Kirk, Mimi, Stevie J, Sierra, Alexis Sky, Karlie Redd and the gang.
+When we last saw our stars they were: in the middle of marriage strife, dealing with cheating scandals, courtroom drama, secret marriages, and pending divorces.
+Now we get to get caught up on what’s happening in the lives of Rasheeda, Kirk, Mimi, Stevie J, Sierra, Alexis Sky, Karlie Redd, and the gang.

 We are also getting some pretty exciting debuts from some messy new stars who you are either going to really hate or really love.